forgi86/RNN-adaptation/README.md

 Using the IEEEtran bibliography style, it should look like:

-M. Forgione, A. Muni, M. Gallieri, and D. Piga, "On the adaptation of recurrent neural networks for system identification," *arXiv preprint arXiv:XXXX.YYYY*, 2022. <br/><br/>
+M. Forgione, A. Muni, D. Piga, and M. Gallieri, "On the adaptation of recurrent neural networks for system identification," *arXiv preprint arXiv:XXXX.YYYY*, 2022. <br/><br/>

 # Bibliography
-[1] W. Maddox, S. Tang, P. Moreno, A. Wilson, and A. Damianou, "Fast Adaptation with Linearized Neural Networks",
+[1] W. Maddox, S. Tang, P. Moreno, A. Wilson, and A. Damianou, "Fast Adaptation with Linearized Neural Networks,"
 in *Proc. of the International Conference on Artificial Intelligence and Statistics*, 2021. <br/><br/>